-Retrolens is a resource for decision making, complying with regulatory requirements and cultural heritage.
-HBRC joined the Historic Archive Imagery Scanning Project in 2015 to develop Retrolens, which is a collaboration between a number of councils and central government to preserve and digitise more than 500,000 historic aerial photo negatives, dating back to the 1930s.
+Retrolens is a resource for decision making, complying with regulatory requirements and cultural heritage. the Regional Council joined the Historic Archive Imagery Scanning Project in 2015 to develop Retrolens, which is a collaboration between a number of councils and central government to preserve and digitise more than 500,000 historic aerial photo negatives, dating back to the 1930s.
 So far it contains more than 8,000 Hawke’s Bay images, and around 32,000 will be available by 2021.

 The images are available for download and released under Creative Commons Attribution 3.0 NZ.

 the Regional Council makes data available to developers, consultants, academics and researchers.
 Care needs to be taken when using this data as it may have been obtained for specific purposes and be unsuitable for, or of limited use for other purposes. the Regional Council is working to provide additional metadata to improve data interpretation, but this is an ongoing project and will take time to complete.